 All messages from LANCOM can be assigned to a facility with the Facility mapping button and then are written to a special log file by the SYSLOG client with no additional input.

-Example All facilities are set to 'local7'.
-Under Linux in the file /etc/syslog.conf the entry local7. /var/log/lancom.log writes all outputs of the LANCOM to the file /var/log/lancom.log.
+All facilities are set to 'local7'.
+Under Linux in the file /etc/syslog.conf the entry writes all outputs of the LANCOM to the file /var/log/lancom.log.